Exclusive: YouTube Speaks on Monetisation of Religious Channels, Policies for Creators

 Read also

-Legit.ng analysed Nanthaniel Bassey's main Channel to see if the Hallelujah Challenge program is monetised and found that it is not monetised.
+Legit.ng analysed Nanthaniel Bassey's main Channel to see if the Hallelujah Challenge programme is monetised and found that it is not monetised.

-Using Next Level YouTube Research and Analytics tool, it was found that while Nathaniel Bassey's Main channel is monetised, Hallelujah Challenge-streamed videos are not monetised, meaning he opted not to earn revenue from the program.
+Using Next Level YouTube Research and Analytics tool, it was discovered that Nathaniel Bassey's main channel is monetised, but the Hallelujah Challenge-streamed videos are not monetised, meaning he opted not to earn revenue from the programme.

-This means while Nathaniel Bassey can earn money from other videos such as his aclaimed musical works on the chanel, he chose not to monetise the Hallelujah Challenge videos.
+This suggests Nathaniel Bassey can earn money from other videos, such as his acclaimed musical works on the channel, but not on the Hallelujah Challenge videos.

 Some social media estimates claim that the singer could earn more than N1 billion from the live streams should he choose to monetise them.

-Speaking exclusively to Legit.ng, YouTube, which is owned by Google, said any channel can be monetised provided it follows its YouTube Partner Program (YPP) policy.
+Speaking exclusively to Legit.ng, YouTube, which is owned by Google, said any channel can be monetised provided it follows its YouTube Partner Programme (YPP) policy.

 In an email, Taiwo Kola-Ogunlade, Google's Communications and PR Manager, West Africa, said the decision to monetise a channel or not lies with the creator or the person who owns it.